JoseModi97/JoseModi97.github.io/_posts/2024-10-12-introduction-to-django-framework.md

 ---
-title: Django Framework Overview
+title: Introduction To Django Framework
-description:  An brief description of the architecture of django framework
+description:  An brief description of what is to come ahead
 author: modi
-date: 2024-10-12 09:04 +0800
+date: 2024-10-12 09:03 +0800
-categories: [Django, Overview]
+categories: [Django, Introduction]
 tags: [python, django, framework]
 pin: true
 math: true